Essential Balsamic Vinaigrette

 How to Make Strawberry Balsamic Dressing

 Another option is to turn the basic dressing into strawberry balsamic dressing and use strawberry jam instead of brown sugar.
 By the way, you could skip strawberry and use another jam — blueberry, cherry and fig jam are delicious.
+This would be excellent drizzled over our Balsamic Strawberry Salad!

 More ideas for spicing up our basic balsamic dressing are to add garlic, a little red wine vinegar, or chopped fresh herbs.